hackclub/jams/jams/singles/online-store/en-US.md

 ### Create an Account

-Head over to [Figma.com](https://www.figma.com/) and create an account!
+Head over to [figma.com](https://www.figma.com/) and create an account!
 Afterwards, complete the onboarding portion of registration.
-Select the **Free** plan, and choose to "**Design with Figma**" first.
+Select the **Free** plan, and choose "**Design with Figma**" first.

 You should be instantly booted into a new design file!